IQTLabs/COVID-19-Narrative-Mapping/index.md

 We had 60,442,735 tweets combined from March and April 2020.
 We applied filters to narrow down to tweets that were in English, were tagged with a location, and shared a URL.
 In some cases the URL that was shared was to another tweet - this is how Twitter's API represents retweeted tweets.
 After applying filters, we were left with 177,279 tweets.
 From these tweets, we grouped all the tweets by a common URL.
 Then for every URL, we printed out the URL and the text of the tweet that referenced that URL.
 A keyword search was then performed on the text of the tweets by URL - keywords used include: _"cure"_, _"oil"_, _"tea"_, _"mask"_, _"natural"_, _"traditional"_, and _"prevent"_.
 If a tweet or URL matched one of the keywords, they were briefly further investigated - if they seemed relevant, they were labeled and added to the dataset.

+***Political Affiliation***

+Every tweet in our dataset references a URL.
+There are a few different cases of URLs that are present in this dataset.
+Below is a list of occurences that a URL appears:
+1) *Retweeted URLs/Narratives*
+  a) Retweeted news article tweeted by a regular Twitter user
+  b) Retweeted news article tweeted by a news agency account on Twitter
+  c) Retweeted commentary by political figures or well-known CEOs relating to COVID-19 **narratives** or **claims**
+2) *Tweeted URLs/Narratives*
+  a) Tweeted news article by a regular Twitter user
+  b) Tweeted news article by a news agency account

+In order to label URLs with a poltical affiliation, the URLs were manually searched for in the [NELA-GT-2019](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/O7FWPO) dataset using the AllSide Bias label. _Side Note: NELA-GT-2019 Dataset is a "A Large Multi-Labelled News Dataset for the Study of Misinformation in News Articles"_.
+URLs in this dataset categorized as _"Lean Left"_ or _"Lean Right"_ from AllSides Bias label were relabeled as _"Left"_ or "Right"_ respectively.

 ### Narrative-Mapping Visualization

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/katelyn98/COVID-19-Narrative-Mapping/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.
+(Information about this Figure here)

 ### Metadata Analysis Visualizations

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+(Information about this Figure here)

 ### How to View our Visualization

 **IQT Internal Employees**

-Visit this [GitLab Repo]() (**add link**) to view the internal Narrative-Mapping Visualization.
+Visit this [link](https://vsrv-plotly.a.internal/claim-mapping/) to view the internal Narrative-Mapping Visualization.
 Make sure you are signed on to the VPN or it will not work.

 **External Use**

+***COMING SOON***
-Visit the public version of our Narrative-Mapping Visualization [here]() (**add link**)
+Check back soon to visit the public version of our Narrative-Mapping Visualization once it's released!